Weimaraner

 The Weimaraner has many of the qualities that one would expect in a good pet and canine companion.
 Their personality is affectionate, fearless, obedient, and smart.
 They will play with you one moment and cuddle up with you the next, all while assuming the role of a watchdog and guardian.

-This does not mean, however, they are always on their best behavior.
+This does not mean, however, that they are always on their best behavior.
 The Weimaraner can be a bit willful and rambunctious.
-It loves to chew objects and chase after small animals.
-And it needs constant mental stimulation throughout the day to satisfy its active and roaming mind.
+It loves to chew objects and chase after small animals and needs constant mental stimulation throughout the day to satisfy its active and roaming mind.
 As long as you give it something to do during the day, it should be on good behavior.

 The Weimaraner is a good choice for someone with at least some previous experience owning a dog.
 This breed requires time and energy to get the most out of it.
-It also needs a good amount of space and doesn’t necessarily adapt that well to apartment living.
+It also needs a good amount of space and does not necessarily adapt that well to apartment living.

 Weimaraner dog eating kibble from bowl